ms-iot/ROSOnWindows/docs/GettingStarted/UsingROSonWindows.md

 :: see the tips section for more details

-:: checkout the sources for real wstool init src wstool merge -r -y -t src pkg.rosinstall wstool update -t src
+:: checkout the sources for real vcs import --force src < pkg.rosinstall

 :: attempt to acquire the external dependencies rosdep update